mahulo2009/RoboND-Rover-Project/README.md

 ```

 ###### Check if there is navigable terrain ahead

+To verify that we have navigable terrain we can count the navigable points no more than four meters away.

 ```python
 def is_navigable_terrain(self,threshold):
     #Filter navigable terrain points farther than 4 meters